Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Method

-\emph{Affordances} inherently encode how an object can be interacted with hands by capturing its actionable properties; thus we utilize them as an effective representation and guidance for 3D hand reconstruction.
-Particularly, beyond categorical labels in existing studies for visual affordances~\cite{cho:eccv24dense,koppula:13:learning}, we enrich their form to textual descriptions that reflect both physical and functional properties, such as object category, shape, size, interaction (action), intention, and grasp type.
+\emph{Affordances} represent how an object can be interacted with hands by capturing its actionable properties; thus we utilize them as contextual representation and guidance for 3D hand reconstruction.
+Specifically, beyond standard categorical labels (\eg, grasp or action labels) of affordance recognition~\cite{cho:eccv24dense,koppula:13:learning,yu:wacv23:affordanceego,prakash:eccv24:everydayego}, we enrich its form with textual descriptions that reflect both semantic and precise geometric properties, such as object category, shape, size, interaction (action), intention, and grasp type.

-We generate such affordance descriptions step-by-step in two phases.
-Our preliminary study finds that direct (one-step) captioning, by prompting to generate a description from an image, often produces incomplete or ambiguous outputs due to the complexity of the task.
-To address this, we are inspired by the chain-of-thought reasoning~\cite{wei:neurips22:CoT} of LLMs to break down the task into two steps: (i) extracting each key element independently and (ii) integrating all elements into a final description.
-This procedure enables the completeness and interpretability of the generated affordance descriptions with improved caption quality.
+Our preliminary study finds that direct (one-step) captioning, which prompts VLMs to generate a description from an image, often produces a simplified sentence lacking fine-grained HOI properties.
+An example of this simply generated caption (``Simple VLM'') is found in \cref{fig:aff_generation_scheme}(a).
+Additionally, while being able to reasonably describe HOI scenes, recent VLMs still struggle to capture precise grasp taxonomy as this annotation is not common in general QA tasks or VLMs' pretraining data.
+To provide finer affordance details, we generate the affordance descriptions step-by-step in \cref{fig:aff_generation_scheme}(b).
+Inspired by the chain-of-thought reasoning~\cite{wei:neurips22:CoT} of LLMs, we break down the complex description task into small executable and interpretable steps.
+Our pipeline consists of three steps: (i) extracting key elements of affordances with zero-shot VLM reasoning, (ii) classifying the grasp with separate supervised training, and (iii) integrating all elements into a final description with LLM.
+This procedure ensures the completeness and interpretability of the generated affordance descriptions with improved caption quality.
 We detail the individual steps below.